 Pain and suffering can never truly pay for what you went through.
 But a proper settlement may ensure your financial security as you recover or adjust to life with a serious injury.

 When we go to court for you, our pain and suffering lawyers on Long Island are ready to win.
-Call the Law Office of Cohen & Jaffe, LLP at (516) 358-6900 for a free review of your situation.
+Call the Law Office of Cohen & Jaffe, LLP at (516) 358-6900 or fill out our contact form for a free review of your situation.